-Experience: He holds a business administration degree from the Universidad Gabriela Mistral with a specialization in Finance and master's in philosophy and ethics from Universidad Adolfo Ibáñez.
-He has postgraduate studies with an executive MBA and PADE from ESE school from the Universidad de Los Andes.
-Previously, he was chairman of the board of directors of Banvida S.A., CEO of Inversiones San Andrés (family holding company), past president of USEC, member of the board of Fundación Paternitas and advisor of Sofofa.
-He has 25 years of experience in the beverage and mass consumption industry, and extensive experience in risk and cybersecurity in the financial sector.
-Currently he is a member of the risk committee of Banco Consorcio.

-Other positions: Currently, he is member of the board of directors of Banco Consorcio, CN Life Compañía de Seguros, Consorcio Nacional de Seguros, Banvida S.A., Andes Iron SpA and Viña Montes.
+Experience: He holds a business administration degree from the Universidad Gabriela Mistral with a specialization in Finance.
+He has an Executive MBA and PADE from the ESE of the Universidad de Los Andes and a master's in philosophy and ethics from the Universidad Adolfo Ibáñez.
+He is Chairman of the Board of Banvida S.A., Past President of USEC and director of Fundación Paternitas, as well as General Manager of Inversiones San Andrés (family holding) and member of the Board of SOFOFA.
+He has 25 years of experience in the beverage and mass consumption industry and a vast experience in risk and cybersecurity in the financial sector.
+Other positions: He is also currently a director of Banco Consorcio, CN Life Compañía de Seguros, Consorcio Nacional de Seguros, Banvida S.A. and Andes Iron SpA.